21 Great Things to Do in Huatulco Oaxaca Mexico

 16. Playa Maguey

-This beach is pretty close to La Crucecita and is a great bay for swimming and snorkeling.
+This beach is close to La Crucecita and a great bay for swimming and snorkeling.
 It has a roped-off area and lots of little beach restaurants to choose from.

 It can get busy in the afternoon with boat tours, so head out in the morning for a quiet, chill environment